-The Veterinary Teaching Hospital (Hovet) of FMVZ USP plays an important role in supporting teaching, research and extension.
-Built less structured since the 1940s, it was inaugurated and restructured in 1981.
+The Veterinary Teaching Hospital (HOVET) of FMVZ USP plays an important role in supporting teaching, research, and extension.
+Originally built in a less structured manner since the 1940s, it was inaugurated and restructured in 1981.

-Hovet consolidates a fundamental partnership between hospital care and undergraduate and postgraduate courses and specialization courses, as well as the residency and professional improvement programs of the Faculty.
+HOVET represents a crucial partnership between hospital care and undergraduate and postgraduate courses, specialization programs, as well as residency and professional improvement programs offered by the Faculty.

-Currently, it is considered the largest university veterinary hospital in Latin America in relation to the number of cases attended, pioneering the offering of medical and surgical specialties in Brazil.
+Currently, it is considered the largest university veterinary hospital in Latin America in terms of the number of cases treated, pioneering the provision of medical and surgical specialities in Brazil.

-It gathers the services of all departments of the Faculty, offering care in various areas, for pets, production, equines, wild, exotic and birds, focusing on cases of didactic and scientific interest.
+It brings together the services of all the Faculty’s departments, providing care in various areas for pets, livestock, equines, wildlife, exotics, and birds, with a focus on cases of educational and scientific interest.

 Museum of Veterinary Anatomy

-Established officially in 1984, and restructured in 2010, the Museum of Veterinary Anatomy Prof. Dr. Plínio Pinto e Silva (MAV) is an integrating organ of FMVZ USP.
+Officially established in 1984 and restructured in 2010, the Museum of Veterinary Anatomy Prof. Dr. Plínio Pinto e Silva (MAV) is an integral part of FMVZ USP.

-Its mission is the development of research activities, teaching and extension services to the community, in the different areas of Veterinary Medicine and Animal Science, with emphasis on animal anatomy.
-It presents in its long-term exhibition about one thousand copies prepared and preserved in different techniques by professors, servants and students of FMVZ-USP over the years.
+Its mission is to develop research activities, teaching, and extension services to the community in different areas of Veterinary Medicine and Animal Science, with a particular emphasis on animal anatomy.
+Its long-term exhibition showcases approximately one thousand specimens prepared and preserved using various techniques by professors, staff, and students of FMVZ-USP over the years.

-The MAV is the first museum of USP and one of the first in Brazil to systematically provide images of its collection in high resolution and totally free on Wikipedia from an institutional partnership.
+MAV is the first museum of USP and one of the first in Brazil to systematically provide high-resolution images of its collection for free on Wikipedia through an institutional partnership.

-Currently, the Museum receives more than 12,000 visitors annually, with about 75% composed of school groups, which corresponds to an average of 250 schools per year.
+Currently, the Museum receives over 12,000 visitors annually, with approximately 75% consisting of school groups, which corresponds to an average of 250 schools per year.